-This 3-part series will show you how to learn vocabulary in a foreign language, based on my experience of learning 10,000s words in the eight languages I speak.
+This post will show you how to learn vocabulary in a foreign language, based on my experience of learning 10,000s words in the eight languages I speak.

 You'll learn a straightforward, reliable system which I consider the best way to memorize words without forgetting them later.